 Up to two refills may be requested by the physician with the initial request.
 Refills are sent based on cycle time.
-Further refills may be requested on an as needed basis.
+Further refills may be requested on an as needed basis. (g) Restrictions on the use of the program:

 The patient must not be entitled to any other governmental program or other reimbursement.